First law of thermodynamics: Original statements: the "thermodynamic approach"

-The original 19th-century statements of the first law of thermodynamics appeared in a conceptual framework in which transfer of energy as heat was taken as a primitive notion, not defined or constructed by the theoretical development of the framework, but rather presupposed as prior to it and already accepted.
-The primitive notion of heat was taken as empirically established, especially through calorimetry regarded as a subject in its own right, prior to thermodynamics.
+The original 19th-century statements of the first law appeared in a conceptual framework in which transfer of energy as heat was taken as a primitive notion, defined by calorimetry.
+It was presupposed as logically prior to the theoretical development of thermodynamics.
 Jointly primitive with this notion of heat were the notions of empirical temperature and thermal equilibrium.
 This framework also took as primitive the notion of transfer of energy as work.
 This framework did not presume a concept of energy in general, but regarded it as derived or synthesized from the prior notions of heat and work.
 By one author, this framework has been called the "thermodynamic" approach.

-The first explicit statement of the first law of thermodynamics, by Rudolf Clausius in 1850, referred to cyclic thermodynamic processes.

-Clausius also stated the law in another form, referring to the existence of a function of state of the system, the internal energy, and expressed it in terms of a differential equation for the increments of a thermodynamic process.
+The first explicit statement of the first law of thermodynamics, by Rudolf Clausius in 1850, referred to cyclic thermodynamic processes, and to the existence of a function of state of the system, the internal energy.
+He expressed it in terms of a differential equation for the increments of a thermodynamic process.
 This equation may be described as follows:

+Reflecting the experimental work of Mayer and of Joule, Clausius wrote:

 Because of its definition in terms of increments, the value of the internal energy of a system is not uniquely defined.
 It is defined only up to an arbitrary additive constant of integration, which can be adjusted to give arbitrary reference zero levels.
 This non-uniqueness is in keeping with the abstract mathematical nature of the internal energy.
 The internal energy is customarily stated relative to a conventionally chosen standard reference state of the system.

 The concept of internal energy is considered by Bailyn to be of "enormous interest".
 Its quantity cannot be immediately measured, but can only be inferred, by differencing actual immediate measurements.
 Bailyn likens it to the energy states of an atom, that were revealed by Bohr's energy relation hν = E − E. In each case, an unmeasurable quantity (the internal energy, the atomic energy level) is revealed by considering the difference of measured quantities (increments of internal energy, quantities of emitted or absorbed radiative energy).